 You may need to cut through the pig's sternum and expose the chest cavity (thoracic cavity) to view.
 Identify each of the following organs.

 1. Find the diaphragm again.
 Remember that the diaphragm separates the abdominal cavity from the thoracic cavity and

 it aids in breathing.
-Above the diaphragm, center of chest, is the heart.
+Above the diaphragm is the heart and lungs.

 2. Remove the pericardium, which is a thin membrane that surrounds the heart .